OctopusDeploy/blog/blog/2022-02/jenkins-eks-deployment/index.md

 ## Conclusion

 In this post, you deployed a web application to EKS with Jenkins.
-You have seen how Jenkins is able to configure the steps required to deploy your code repository.
-Amazon EKS provided the kubernetes infrastructure to handle the web application load.
+This example demonstrated how Jenkins is able to configure the steps you need to deploy your code repository.
+Amazon EKS provided the Kubernetes infrastructure to handle the web application load.
 All steps in this process were carried out by specifying configuration files.
 These configuration files provide reusability across different environments.

 !include <q1-2022-newsletter-cta>